 Unlike LPAs, EPAs can be used without being registered if the ‘donor’ (the person who made the EPA) still has mental capacity – the ability to make decisions for themselves.

-You can tell if the EPA is registered by looking at the front page of the document.
-There’ll be a perforated stamp at the bottom saying ‘Validated’ and a stamp at the top with the date of registration.
+You can tell if the EPA is registered by looking at the front page of the document, where you’ll find:

-If the EPA is unregistered, it will lack these stamps but must still have been signed inside by the donor, one or more ‘attorneys’ (the people the donor appoints to make decisions) and witnesses.
+If the EPA is unregistered it won’t have these stamps, but must still have been signed inside by all of the following:

 The sample EPA included here is stamped, and the stamps and signatures are shown circled in red.